-- Other club or organization operated exclusively for nonprofit purposes.
+- Any other club or organization operated exclusively for nonprofit purposes.

-Licensing requirements for online charitable gaming in Massachusetts
+Licensing and registration requirements for online charitable raffles in Massachusetts

-How to apply for a charitable raffle permit in Massachusetts
+How to apply for a charitable raffle license in Massachusetts?

-What is the process to obtain a charitable raffle permit in Massachusetts?
+Here’s an overview of the process to apply for a charitable raffle license in Massachusetts: